50+ LA homes on the map. Help us get to 100.

 Compare Two Sources

-Test your kitchen tap vs. your favorite bottled water.
+Test your tap vs. your favorite bottled water.
 Or compare your Brita pitcher to unfiltered tap.
+Or a baby bottle vs. the tap it came from.
 Find out which one is actually cleaner.

 🔬